 Maybe one of the parents can adjust the times you are at work, sending your child to daycare for a few hours per day.

-Some daycares – but not all of them – will charge you per hour instead of per day or have a half-day rate.
+Some daycares – but not all – will charge you per hour instead of per day or have a half-day rate.

 Ask if there is a Military discount or multiple-child discount available.

-Some centers offer discounts if you pay for full or half a year as well.
+Some centers offer discounts if you pay in full or half a year.

-Daycares usually offer lunch, snacks, and sometimes breakfast, but that means they need to charge more to include this.
+Daycares usually offer lunch, snacks, and breakfast, which means they need to charge more to include this.

 Some in-home daycares or parents' day out programs have you provide lunch and could be better on cost.